KonstantinSKY/ibench/Front-end/README.md

 # many_elements is list (array) of instances of WebElement
 many_elements = se.Find(XPATH, '//button').elems
 ```
-`Find` and `Wait` methods find like and other similar methods return `one` element and `many` elements at the same time and stores them in internal variables: `se.elem` and `se.elems`
+`Find` and other methods of finding WebElements and other similar methods return `one` WebElement and `many` WebElements at the same time and stores them in internal variables: `se.elem` and `se.elems`

 They will be available by these names and it will also be possible to perform some actions with them until another method(s) saves new data there

-All  searching methods always find a array of WEB elements and gets a single WEBelement as the first element of the array
+All  searching methods always find a array of WebElements and gets a single WebWlement as the first element of the array

 `se.elem == se.elems[0]`

-## Chains of Selen methods and actions with them
+### Chains of Selen methods and actions with them
-Almost all methods and actions on them can be assembled logical chains of code
+Almost all methods of finding WebElements and actions on them can be assembled logical chains of code

-At the end of the code chain in one line, actions on the last found elements can be continued in a new line, because these elements are stored in the variables: `se.elen` and `se.elems`
+If the code chain in one line getting the end, but actions on the last found elements can be continued in a new line, because these elements are stored in the variables: `se.elen` and `se.elems`
+Exampe:
 ```python
 email="email@gmail.com"
 se.Find(NAME, "email").type(email).sleep(0.2, 1).attr('value', email).parent(2).tag("span").attr('class', 'validation_status_ok')